 If your test was done by the Erie County Department of Health (ECDOH):

 - You will receive your diagnostic (swab) test results by phone about 3 to 5 days after your test.

 - You will receive your antibody test results by mail about 7 to 10 days after your test.

 COVID-19 Testing Sites in Erie County

-- The sites included on this map have their own testing criteria and availability.
-Please call the organization before going to a site.
+- The sites included on this map each have their own testing criteria.
+Please call the organization before going to inquire about the cost, time it takes to receive results and other criteria.
 This list is subject to change and may not reflect all testing options in Erie County.
 Please call your healthcare provider for guidance.
 If you do not have a provider, see this list of primary care providers who are accepting new patients.

 - An individual must be age 11 years or older to get an antibody test.

 - Before arriving at your appointment, please drink water/hydrate, wear a face covering and short sleeve shirt (test is a blood draw from arm), bring photo ID and please do not bring pets.
 Your antibody test results will be mailed and you should receive them in about 7-10 days.

 - If you cannot make your appointment, please call 858-2929 to cancel so that we can fill your spot.